Study Suggests Sleeping for 5 Hours Is Better Than 8

-So if sleep is so awesome, why get less of it?
-The short answer is: it’s the quality of your sleep that matters, not the quantity.
-Poor quality sleep can make you fat, weak, and stupid.
+If sleep is so awesome, why get less of it?
+The short answer is: It’s the quality of your sleep that matters, not the quantity.

-If you find that you need a ton of sleep, your body is telling you that there’s something wrong.
-Stress, over-exercising, and bad nutrition habits are all common reasons your body might want more of your hours to sleep at night.
+If you find that you need a ton of sleep, your body is trying to tell you something.
+Stress, over-exercising and diet are all common reasons you might find yourself feeling so fatigued.
 That’s where biohacking comes to the rescue.

-Lucky for you, I documented the most powerful sleep hacks (and a few mistakes along the way).
-I also created my own natural solution for better, more efficient, restful and refreshing sleep, called Sleep Mode.
-It combines L-ornithine and plant-sourced melatonin in a dose that will help you relax, fall asleep and stay asleep, without leaving you groggy the next morning.
+- Beat stress, fall asleep and stay asleep with my own natural solution for more restful and refreshing sleep: Bulletproof Sleep Mode.
+It combines L-ornithine and plant-sourced melatonin in a dose that will help you sleep better, faster, without leaving you groggy the next morning.

 Join over 1 million fans